visit-dav/visit/src/doc/cli_manual/intro.rst

     visit_utils.builtin.GetAutoPy2to3()

-We want emphasize `limited` automatic support.
+We want to emphasize the limited aspect of the automatic support.
 The best long term path is to port your Python 2 style scripts to Python 3.

 Python 3 installs provide a utility called ``2to3`` that you can use to help automate porting, see https://docs.python.org/3/library/2to3.htm